mitchhentges/transparencyscript/README.rst

 #.
 Run the script and pass in the script_config file that is required:
    ``transparency-venv/bin/python transparencyscript/script.py script_config.json``
 #.
-If using values from local task.json, add a task_json path to the script_config.json and run the previous command:
+If using values from local task.json, add a task_json path to the script_config.json, that looks like:
    ``"task_json": "/tmp/work/task.json"``
+   Then, run the previous command.
 #.
 If using taskcluster to create task.json, put values in payload of task, then run scriptworker:
    ``scriptworker scriptworker.yaml``
 #.
 For testing: ``pip install pytest`` and ``py.test transparencyscript/test/test_utils.py``